RestorationsSOS.com - Fire and Water Damage Restoration

-Sump Pumps: A Basement's First Line of Defense
+Tuesday, October 15, 2024Sump Pumps: A Basement's First Line of Defense

 By Terry Allen

 Basement flooding is not a rare problem.
 Due to its location, the basement is very likely to be flooded during rainy seasons.
-This fact is especially true when the amount of rain is exceptional during rain storms and hurricanes.
+This fact is especially true when the amount of rain is exceptional during storms and hurricanes.

 What is a Sump Pump?

 A sump pump is a mechanical device used to move liquids for drainage purposes.
 A sump pump will remove accumulated water from a sump pit.
-A sump pit is often found in the home basement, and it is simply a hole in the ground in order to collect water.
+A sump pit is often found in the home's basement, and it is simply a hole in the ground in order to collect water.

 Sump Pump Maintenance

 In order to properly function, sump pumps must be maintained every 4 or 5 years.
 Some areas are considered less sump pump friendly and a more frequent maintenance is required.
-For example: Sandy or muddy areas or areas that are often flooded, requires your pump runs often, are considered high pump risk areas and an annual maintenance is recommended.
+For example: Sandy or muddy areas or areas that are often flooded, requires your pump runs often, or are considered high pump risk areas then an annual maintenance is recommended.

 The existence of these elements shortens the life of the pump and can lead to unwanted jams that are usually detected when the pump is needed the most - during a flood.
 Accumulation of dirt can reduce the efficiency of the pump and can also burn out the pump completely.

-To cleanout and maintain your sump pump follow these steps:
+To clean out and maintain your sump pump follow these steps:

 - Unplug the sump pump to prevent electrocution.